 As a Millennial, you are probably dead tired of hearing how you need to save more money for the future.
 You are a member of the generation faced with being worse off than your parents, so you might think that you will never be able to own a home let alone move out of your cheap flat or parent’s basement.

-It can be a challenge to save money when you are weighed down by student debt and high rent costs, but other millennials seem to be saving.
+It can be a challenge to save money when you are weighed down by student debt and high rent costs, but other millennials seem to be saving, investing even, knowing to buy Boeing shares.
 So how do you save money like other millennials?
 This article will tell you!

 Saving vs Social Life